Poker Strategy Guide

 Bluffing Fundamentals

-Good bluffing isn't about gut feel – it's about board texture and opponent tendencies.
+Good bluffing when playing poker isn't about gut feel – it's about board texture and opponent tendencies.
 Keep your bluffs to about 30-40% of your betting range.
 And here's a pro tip: semi-bluff with your draws.
 When you've got a flush draw facing a flop bet, raise about 60% of the time.
 You've got two ways to win: they fold, or you hit.

 Hand Selection Guidelines

 Playing 6-max cash?
 From early position, stick to those premium hands – pocket pairs 88+, AK, AQ, and strong suited broadways.
 That's about 12% of hands.
 But from late position?
 Now you can start mixing in those suited connectors and small pairs, bringing your range up to about 25%.
-It's not just about playing good hands – it's about playing your hands from the right spots.
+It's not just about playing good hands – it's about playing poker hands from the right spots.

 Advanced Concepts